Skip to main content

 image

 Name your project ContactAPI, and click the green plus in the “Add a dependency” section.
 Select from Exchange, then select the Contact API that you created and published to Exchange in the last tutorial.
-(Feel free to select the Contact API that you created, or if you want to select the Exchange asset, select Contact API Tutorial instead).

 image